 - Another option is the afternoon; stay until the evening, but check tides and boat transfer first.

 - If you don’t want to visit the castle inside just the Mount; come on a Saturday.
 This is the quietest day of the week because St. Michaels Mount is closed.
 You can access the village always by feet during low tide.

 Accommodations in Marazion and Cornwall

 We spent 10 days in Cornwall.
 To get the most out of our stay with less driving, we’d booked two cottages on different locations — the reason that we visited the Mount twice; once in the morning for a couple of hours and again in the evening when most of the people had left the Mount and the castle was already closed.
 This was a magical moment with a memorable sunset.
 Check out the hotels and cottages in Marazion, Penzance or in St. Yves.
 For St. Yves check out if parking nearby is available.
 Bookmark the link and get the best prices for your stay in Cornwall.

 Boat and Amphicraft Rides

 The sea is often rough during winter.
-An amphicraft was built in 2002 and is used instead from the slipway in Marazion carpark for 3 £.
+An amphicraft was built in 2002 and is used instead of the slipway in the Marazion car park for 3 £.
 This is quite an experience with space for 46 guests.

 Opening Times Castle